Day 1: Naples

 Day 3: Everglades City

-In Everglades City, check out the Museum of the Everglades, where the exhibits focus on the history of the southwest Everglades, the building of the Tamiami Trail and Collier County's development in the early 1920s.
+In Everglades City, check out the Museum of the Everglades, where the exhibits focus on the history of the west side of the Everglades, the building of the Tamiami Trail and Collier County's development in the early 1920s.
 The museum building, originally used as a commercial laundry facility for the early Everglades City pioneers back when the Tamiami Trail was being constructed, is now listed on the National Register of Historic Places.

 Stop in at the Everglades National Park Gulf Coast Visitor Center.
-This free center offers information about the Ten Thousand Islands portion of the national park, along with backcountry camping permits for sites along the 99-mile Wilderness Waterway.
-Hop on board one of the regularly scheduled sightseeing cruises to experience the saltwater portion of the park.
+Rangers here provide adivice on exploring the Ten Thousand Islands saltwater wilderness along with backcountry camping permits for sites along the 99-mile Everglades Wilderness Waterway, which include raised wooden platforms known as chickees as well as beach islands.
+From the center you can hop on board one of the regularly scheduled sightseeing cruises to experience the saltwater portion of the park, or find some excellent ecotour or fishing guides in town to guide you on your own private adventure.

 When you leave Everglades City, trek north to Immokalee for a last historic treat – the Immokalee Pioneer Museum at Roberts Ranch, one of the oldest historical cattle ranches in continuous use in Florida.